chartmann1590/VowVault/docs/ADMIN_DASHBOARD.md

 # Admin Dashboard Guide

+> **Update (2024):** All admin templates are now linked to the admin dashboard and their SQL database counterparts.
+The `/dashboard` route is now available as an alias for the main admin dashboard (`/admin`).
+All navigation and database integration is up to date.

 The Wedding Gallery features a comprehensive admin dashboard that provides complete control over all aspects of the application.
 This guide covers the admin interface, navigation, and all available admin pages.

 ## 🚀 Accessing the Admin Dashboard